 There are 23 California State University (CSU) campuses offering program leading to a Bachelor's degree.
 These programs provide training for all careers that require a Bachelor's degree.
 The CSU system also has graduate programs leading to Masters Degrees.
 Students may utilize the CSU website http://www2.calstate.edu/apply for additional information.
-Applications are submitted between October 1st - November 30th; and, early preparation and submission of the application does not impact admission decisions.
+Applications are submitted between October 1st - November 30th.